 - 1. Reduction in Force Criteria.
-The following criteria will be utilized in the event that it becomes necessary to reduce personnel: - A. The needs of the College community; - B. Employee's Faculty rank, years in rank, and years at the College as a full-time Faculty member within the bargaining unit, and the highest in-field degree/credential; - C. Employee performance as determined by existing evaluations; - D. Educational qualifications and/or expertise in assigned position(s); and - E. Relevant work experience.
+The following criteria will be utilized in the event that it becomes necessary to reduce personnel: - A. The needs of the College community; - B. Employee's Faculty rank, years in rank, and years at the College as a full-time Faculty member within the bargaining unit, and the highest in-field degree/credential; - C. Employee performance as determined by existing evaluations and their student success rates in comparable courses (considering subject, modality and semester); - D. Educational qualifications and/or expertise in assigned position(s); and - E. Relevant work experience.

 The College will establish the layoff unit, including but not limited to department, program, campuses, disciplines, and sub-disciplines.
-The employee with the lowest rank in the specified work unit or program would be laid off, unless the College can demonstrate that the other Reduction-in-Force Criteria outweigh rank.